XuanNhi183/Scientific-research-assistant/README.md

 A robust, production-grade API backend featuring:
 - **FastAPI Core**: High-performance asynchronous API endpoints for document ingestion and contextual Q&A.
-- **Advanced Document Processing**: Parses PDFs, analyzes document layouts (YOLO), splits text into semantic chunks, and generates vector embeddings.
+- **Advanced Document Processing**: Parses PDFs using PyMuPDF, splits text into semantic chunks, and generates vector embeddings.
 - **Retrieval-Augmented Generation (RAG)**: Uses advanced vector search to fetch relevant evidence from papers before generating scientific answers.
 - **Contextual Grounding**: API supports receiving specific text snippets to force the AI to answer *only* based on that precise context.